elhadjisall/HabitTree/ASSET_PLACEMENT_GUIDE.md

 4. **Animated Rive files**: Only used in the animation screen (accessed by clicking the tree icon in the main menu header).
 Animations will play automatically and loop continuously.

-5. **Backgrounds**: Each character has a unique background that displays behind them in the animation screen.
+5. **Background**: A single shared background is used for all characters in the animation screen, featuring a bubbly video game-style sky with clouds and green grass field.

 6. **Tree Progress**: The tree visual changes based on your quest completion percentage (0-100%), cycling through 10 different growth stages.